DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

     The following four files are generated into the `output` directory:

-    - webSecurity.xml contains the mapping between Liberty J2EE ODM roles and Azure AD groups and users:
+    - webSecurity.xml contains the mapping between Liberty J2EE ODM roles and Microsoft Entra ID groups and users:
       * All ODM roles are given to the GROUP_ID group
       * rtsAdministrators/resAdministrators/resExecutors ODM roles are given to the CLIENT_ID (which is seen as a user) to manage the client-credentials flow
     - openIdWebSecurity.xml contains two openIdConnectClient Liberty configurations: